Anatik572/dark-utilities-api-nodejs/README.md

   * -> [Node-Js](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04-fr)

 ### Installation :
-  * To use it you need to have dark-utilities and install phin
+  * To use it you need to have dark-utilities and install phin `npm i phin`

 ### Quick Demos